GcanDev/codecademy/README.md

 # codecademy

-This is my personal solution to "Scrable" Project in Codecademy within Learn Python 3 Course.

-I upladed it in here just to have it stored for learning purposes.
+This repository is meant to be a place to keep the most interesting exercises and small projects during the different courses taken in Codecademy.